Jack Turner (footballer, born 1992)

-Jack Anthony Turner (born 17 September 1992) is an English semi-professional footballer who plays as a goalkeeper for Southern League Premier Division South club Farnborough.
+Jack Anthony Turner (born 17 September 1992) is an English semi-professional footballer who plays as a goalkeeper for National League South club Farnborough.

 Career

 Turner started his career in the youth team of Staines Town, but left in 2007 to sign for AFC Wimbledon.
 He made his senior debut for the Dons in the London Senior Cup on 7 October 2008, in a 0–3 defeat to Erith Town, conceding a hat-trick in four minutes.
 He signed his first professional contract in the summer of 2009, after rejecting offers to trial with clubs from the Football League.
 He made his league debut for AFC Wimbledon on 20 April 2010, in the Conference game against Tamworth, in a 0–1 defeat at Kingsmeadow.
 His next appearance in the league came over a year later in the 2010–11 season on 22 April 2011, in a 2–1 victory over Mansfield Town.
 He was an unused substitute in the 2011 Conference Play-off final win over Luton Town, which saw the Dons gain a place in the Football League.
 Turner made his professional debut on 4 October 2011, in a 2–2 draw with Stevenage in the Football League Trophy second round.
 After being released on a free transfer by AFC Wimbledon at the end of the 2011–12 season, Turner re-joined Staines Town.

+On 27 May 2017, Turner agreed to join Southern League side Slough Town, following a five-year spell back with his boyhood club, Staines Town.
+Achieving promotion to the National League South during the 2017–18 campaign, he went onto feature over 150 times for the Berkshire-based side, before leaving the club at the end of the 2020–21 season.

+Following a brief spell with Cray Wanderers, Turner joined Farnborough in December 2021.
+In his first season with the club, Turner played 25 times during their successful play-off campaign, helping secure promotion to the National League South and ending Farnborough's seven-year spell away from the division.
+Following over 150 appearances for the club, Turner agreed a new two-year deal in February 2025, signing on until June 2027.